Argus-Corporation/Cardinal-System/README.md

 # Cardinal-System
 ---
-## copy the contents of the file folder to the root of the project or the jar
+## copy the contents of the "file" folder to the root of the project or the jar